SteveMenya/ProjectCOD/README.md

                               User Stories
-As a customer I would like to be able send feedback to the cafe manager and make fun suggestions for monthly drink specials As a customer I want to be able to get promotions and special announcements.
-As an employee I want customers to know what drinks are available before they get to the counter.
+As a customer I would like to be able send feedback to the cafe manager and make fun suggestions for monthly drink specials As an employee I want customers to know what drinks are available before they get to the counter.
 This will help move the line faster between services.
-As an admin I want the app to match the church's color scheme As an admin I would like to collect customer/member data, so we can As an admin I want to be able to target loyal cafe customers with coupons.
+As an admin I want the app to match the church's color scheme, so everything flows together As an admin I would like to collect customer/member data, so we can send out promotions and advertise the cafe As an admin I want to be able to target loyal cafe customers with coupons, to reward them for their frequent patronage.
+As an admin I want to be able to easily showcase the monthly drink specials, because we have customers who really look forward to them